stellularorg/crangon/README.md

 just run
 ```

-Bundlrs supports the features `sqlite`, `postgres`, and `mysql`.
+Crangon supports the features `sqlite`, `postgres`, and `mysql`.
 These features dictate which database types will be used.

 ## Configuration

-Bundlrs is configured through flags given when running the server.
+Crangon is configured through flags given when running the server.
 The following flags are available:

 - `--port 0000` optional (defaults to `8080`)
 - `--static-dir "/path/to/dir` optional (defaults to `./static`)